szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
     </CodeEditor>

 As you can see, the console trips up at the `console.log(hello);` and throws a `ReferenceError`, which states that '`hello is not defined`.
-This is because `hello` is only available inside of the function in which it was declared.
+This is because `hello` is only available _inside_ of the function in which it was declared.
 If you try to access `hello` outside of the function, JavaScript can't find the variable declaration you are referring to.
+In contrast, `greet` will correctly log the value of `greet` because it is globally scoped.

 You have also seen how `var` declarations are mutable, insofar as they can be re-declared and reassigned.
 You can change the value of a `var` at any time: